 Picking process

-The selected picking method follows the picking strategy and ultimately decides on the individually suitable and installed picking system, which is often a combination of different techniques.
-Central distinguishing features are:
+The selected picking method follows the picking strategy and ultimately determines the individually suitable and installed picking system, which is often a combination of different technologies.
+Key distinguishing features are:

 • Two-stage picking

-During order-oriented single-stage picking, goods provided either statically or dynamically are assembled by the worker in a single round trip.
-In series-oriented two-stage picking - also called batch picking - on the other hand, customer orders are grouped together.
-In a first step, the employee removes article-pure partial quantities independently of the individual order.
-The second stage marks the final sorting of the goods to the respective orders.
-The advantage of this process over single-stage picking is that both the number of accesses and the amount of running can be reduced.
-A further shortened two-stage picking process can be implemented using automated sorting and distribution systems.
+During order-oriented single-stage picking, the worker assembles the goods, which are either static or dynamic, in a single round trip.
+With series-oriented two-stage picking - also known as batch picking - on the other hand, customer orders are grouped together.
+In a first step, the employee removes single-item partial quantities independently of the individual order.
+The second stage marks the final sorting of the goods into the respective orders.
+The advantage of this process compared to single-stage picking is that both the number of accesses and the running time can be reduced.
+A further shortened two-stage picking process can be realized using automated sorting and distribution systems.

 Videos: